 AAC #1 A Trip to Margate

-Twenty postgraduate students were selected to visit Margate, serving as the forerunners of the newly-formed Autonomous Arts Club (A.A.C).
+Twenty postgraduate students were selected to visit Margate, serving as the forerunners of the Autonomous Arts Club (A.A.C).

-The itinerary included a visit to British artist Jeremy Deller’s ‘English Magic’ at Turner Contemporary followed by Dreamland, Margate’s oldest-surviving amusement park.
+Led by Scott King, UAL Chair of VisualL Communication (2013-2016 Project), the itinerary included a visit to British artist Jeremy Deller’s ‘English Magic’ at Turner Contemporary followed by Dreamland, Margate’s oldest-surviving amusement park.

 Deller’s exhibition explored mysterious happenings and magical acts in British society that provided an aid to recent injustices.
 It showed how cultural, socio-political and economic issues joined together, adding elements of the past, present and the imagined future to it, creating a synthesis of them all.